ArnavPawar/AnalyzeLoan/README.md

-# Payment_Lab
+# AnalyzeLoan
-Name: Arnav

-Description: This program analyzes a loan by using a five column format.
+Description: Analyzes a loan using a five column format.
 The input of this function requires the principle, annual interest rate, and monthly payment.
-The output will be in the format of this five column system which is the order of Month, Principal, Interest, Payment, and the New Balance.
+The output will be in the format of a five column system: Month, Principal, Interest, Payment, and New Balance.

+Date Created: 2018-10-25